-As one of the world’s leading institutes for advanced study for nearly forty years, the National Humanities Center has provided essential support for the humanities, encouraging excellence in scholarship and teaching while affirming the importance of the humanities in American life.
+As one of the world’s leading institutes for advanced study for over forty years, the National Humanities Center has provided essential support for the humanities, encouraging excellence in scholarship and teaching while affirming the importance of the humanities in American life.

 The Center’s contributions can be found in more than 1,500 books produced by its Fellows, in the extensive materials and innovative programs it offers teachers to invigorate their classrooms, and in the stimulating slate of lectures, symposia, conferences and other public events it presents throughout the year.

 I welcome you to explore this web site to learn more about the National Humanities Center and its programs.

 Robert D. Newman assumed office as the sixth president and director of the National Humanities Center on July 1, 2015.
 He was previously Dean of the College of Humanities at the University of Utah where he also served as Associate Vice President for Interdisciplinary Studies, Special Advisor to the Senior Vice President for Academic Affairs, and Professor of English.
 He also has held faculty appointments at the University of South Carolina, where he was Chair of the Department of English, Texas A&M University, and the College of William and Mary.

 Dr. Newman’s scholarship has focused on twentieth-century literature and culture and narrative theory.
 He has published six books, two of which have been nominated for major national awards, along with numerous articles, reviews, and poems; and has received awards not only for his scholarship but for his institutional leadership and teaching.
 He also serves as General Editor of the “Cultural Frames, Framing Culture” series published by University of Virginia Press.

 Since assuming leadership of the National Humanities Center, Dr. Newman’s work has been dedicated to broadening the Center’s scholarly mission, its educational outreach, and on public engagement and national advocacy for the humanities.